 There are three roles for each domain (to manage them, your account must be a member of the “Domain Admins” group):

-- The PDC emulator is the main browser in your Windows network (Domain Master Browser is used to show computers in the network environment), it tracks user lockouts when entering wrong passwords, it is the main NTP server in your domain, it is used to provide compatibility with clients running Windows 2000/NT, it is used by DFS root servers to update the namespace information;
+- The PDC emulator – is the Domain Master Browser used to show computers in the network environment, it handles user lockouts when entering wrong passwords (in accordance with the AD password policy settings), is a priority DC when changing (resetting) the user password, is the main NTP time source in the domain, it is used for compatibility with legacy clients running Windows 2000/NT, it is used by DFS root servers to update the namespace information; is the default connection point for the Domain Group Policy Editor (GPMC);

-- The Infrastructure Master is responsible for updating the cross-domain object links; and the
+- The Infrastructure Master is responsible for updating the cross-domain object links (for example, when a user from one domain is added to a group in another domain)

-command is run on it; - The RID Master — the server distributes RIDs (in packs by 500 pieces) to other domain controllers to create unique object identifiers (SIDs).
+- The RID Master is a server that distributes Relative Identifiers/ RIDs (in blocks of 500) to other domain controllers to create unique object identifiers (SIDs) for new objects.

-How to List FSMO Role Owners in a Domain?
+How to Check FSMO Role Owners in Active Directory

-How can you find out which domain controllers are FSMO role holders in your Active Directory domain?
+How can you find out which domain controllers are FSMO role holders in your Active Directory forest?

-To find all FSMO role owners in the domain, run the command:
+To list all FSMO role owners in the AD, run the command:

 netdom query fsmo